MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 <details>
 <summary><strong>Average Annual Ride Duration by Weekday Per Rider Type: </strong></summary>
-<em> The 2nd end visual product the instructions seek to produce are from this code.
+<em> The 2nd visual product the instructions seek to produce are from this code.
 I pasted my results in the Exporting section.</em>

 ```
 all_trips_v2 %>%